marcobarilari/layerfMRI-toolbox/README.md

 ## How to use it

-The layerfMRI-toolbox helps woth two main strams of data analyses:
+The layerfMRI-toolbox helps with two main streams of data analyses:

 1. segmentatio and layerification of anatomical data.
 2. vaso timeseries preprocessing.